Pink Coloured Open litter box with a scoop on it

 4. Designer Litter Boxes

-Designer litter boxes are a great departure from ordinary plastic trays and are functional art that serves as cat toilets that blend with home decor.
-These boxes are available in different designs, ranging from simple modern enclosures to the ones that look like furniture.
+Designer litter boxes are a great departure from ordinary plastic trays and serve as functional art that blends with home decor.
+These boxes come in various designs, ranging from simple modern enclosures to ones that resemble furniture.

-The majority of original designer litter boxes are made to resemble regular tables, cabinets, or planters.
-It can be especially rewarding for individuals who live in limited spaces.
+Most original designer litter boxes are made to resemble regular tables, cabinets, or planters, which can be especially rewarding for individuals living in limited spaces.

-Despite their outstanding appearance, these boxes are sometimes more expensive than the traditional ones.
+Despite their outstanding appearance, these boxes are often more expensive than traditional ones.

-Their complicated configuration can also make cleaning more difficult.
+Their complicated design can also make cleaning more difficult.

 What We LikeWhat We Don’t